aditiani1/we-don-t-byte/README.md

      c.
 Some transitions are added on the button.

 13. Categories:
      a.
-Three categories consisting of Men, Women and Kids can be found on the category page.
+The user can browse through any section as per their requirements.
      b.
-The user can browse through any section as per their requirements.
+Each section has a vast collection of brands and products.
      c.
-Each section has a vast collection of brands and products.
+Every product is categorized for the users’ convenience and a pleasurable experience whilst surfing through the website.
      d.
-Every product is categorized for the users’ convenience and a pleasurable experience whilst surfing through the website.
-     e.
-A video regarding the section can be found on the top of the page.
-     f.
 Feel free to explore it!

 14. Feedback:
      a.
 After the user has surfed through the website, he/she can give their feedback which will be forwarded onto us.